smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 This should give a reasonable starting performance on an OLTP system.

 You will need to run this many times under different loads to determine a suitable value.
-In this case a 1GB cache appears to fine for the geospatial workload.
-Note however thatthe *shared_buffers* are 100% used.
+In this case a 1GB cache *appears* to be fine for the geospatial workload.
+Note however that the *shared_buffers* are 100% used.

+The problem with just looking at the buffer cache is it does not tell you what effect cache misses are having on performance.

 ```SQL
 WITH all_tables AS (